mhdrone/hogehallmc-amongus/index.md

 ## Joining

 1. Join our [Discord Server](https://discord.gg/D8dh3Z8)!
-2. Connect to the Halloween Event Lobby Voice Channel:
+2. Connect to the Halloween Event Lobby Voice Channel (at the time of the event):
    ![Discord Event Lobby](discord-lobby.png)
 3. Wait for a staff member to route you into a server voice channel!
 4. Connect to the server address listed in the Text Channel right above your voice channel!